mmurdoch/arduinounit/developer.md

 * Run the testing firmware

   The firmware is interactive, so you can change test configurations before running the test suite.
-You can run the arduino monitor at 19200 baud to see the output.
-For example
+You can run the arduino serial monitor at 9600 baud and line endings set to either 'Newline' or 'Both NL & CR' to see the output.
+For example:
   <pre>
       command> run
       ...